Mondor disease of the breast

 A 55 yr old female is referred for diagnostic mammography.
 She complains of a 3 weeks history of left breast discomfort and feels a ropy linear subcutaneous density running obliquely laterally from the nipple towards the left axilla.
 The breast is tender on exam.
 The mammogram is unremarkable.

-Ultrasound images with colour flow of the palpable abnormality in the left breast:
+Ultrasound images with color flow of the palpable abnormality in the left breast:

 Loading Stack -